This Woman’s Response To Mugabe’s Resignation Went Viral — Now She Wonders How Long The Joy Will Last

 The 35-year-old Zimbabwean activist and politician, whose emotional interview live on the BBC about former president Robert Mugabe stepping down went viral, spoke to BuzzFeed News one January afternoon inside a cafe called Sopranos, in the capital, Harare.
 The sounds of a lunchtime rush — baristas shouting over the clang of forks and knives hitting plates — played in the background as she described what life had been like in Zimbabwe since the nation’s leader of the past 37 years stepped down.

-But the fact that Musvaburi was able to give an interview about the state of politics in Zimbabwe inside a busy cafe was perhaps the most telling indicator of how much things had changed since Nov.
+But the fact that Musvaburi was able to give an interview about the state of politics in Zimbabwe inside a busy café was perhaps the most telling indicator of how much things had changed since Nov.
 21.

 “A few months ago, every time I’d get a call in a public place like this, I’d have to decline it,” she said.
 “Talking freely about how you feel or what you think means a lot right now.”